ulif/psj.content/src/psj/content/README.txt

   A representation of a magazine issue.
 It is folderish and accepts only PSJDocuments as content.

+- ``PSJVolume``

+  A representation of a collection of issues, most often a year.
+PSJVolumes are folderish and accept issues as content.

+- ``PSJMagazine``

+  A representation of a magazine or series.
+It is folderish and accepts volumes, issues and documents as content.

+- ``PSJBook``

+  A representation of a book (review).

 Setting up and logging in
 =========================